MyCryptoHQ/knowledge-base-content/how-to/accessing-wallet/what-is-screen-lock.md

 <Alert>

-This feature is currently only found on the MyCrypto beta, which you can find on [beta.mycrypto.com](https://beta.mycrypto.com/).
+This feature is currently only found on MyCrypto beta, which you can find at [beta.mycrypto.com](https://beta.mycrypto.com/).

 </Alert>